aws-samples/sample-optimizing-multimodal-search-using-the-twelvelabs-embed-api-and-amazon-opensearch-service/README.md

   - Confirm that you have an Amazon OpenSearch domain.
 If you do not have an existing domain, you can create one using the steps outlined in our public documentation for [Creating and Managing Amazon OpenSearch Domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html).
 Ensure that OpenSearch domain is accessible from your Python environment.
 You can also use [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html) for this use case and update the interactions to OpenSearch serverless using [AWS SDKs](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-sdk.html).

 ## Running the notebook
-Execute the steps in the `Twelve_Labs_Opensearch.ipynb` notebook to create embeddings and perform searches.
+Execute the steps in the `TwelveLabs_OpenSearch.ipynb` notebook to create embeddings and perform searches.

 ## Authors
 Contributor names and info

   - James Le, Head of Developer Experience, TwelveLabs
   - Gitika Vigh, Senior WW Data & AI PSA, AWS
-  - Kruthi Rao, Partner Solutions Architect, AWS
+  - Kruthi Rao, Senior PSA, AWS

 ## License
 Copyright 2024 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.